 At the same time, you’ve gotta ask yourself how these particular kids come to fall in love with the classics.
 If the collective love for retro games is so driven by nostalgia, then what, really, is the alternate hook?
 Well, timelessness would certainly do it.
 You know how you had those English teachers who vehemently insisted that Shakespeare’s works remain the greatest in history?
 Those teachers love Shakespeare for the same reason that certain young people adore older games.
 To be timeless is to be relatable, and it’s a beautiful thing when you can fully admit, “I understand this particular thing, and in a weird way, I feel that it understands me.”
 Timeless themes such as loss, perseverance, betrayal, love, and loneliness are common to every individual on this earth, no matter how great or small the exposure.
 But themes aren’t the only timeless elements in gaming.
 Gameplay mechanics can be timeless, characters can be timeless, and even the controls themselves can be timeless.
 Yes, the physical controls on the actual, physical controller of the system.
 Timeless.

 Each person, of course, has their own personal reasons for playing the games they do, but it truly is undeniable that the classic titles we know and love possess qualities that no passing of time can hinder; from the vibrancy of Super Mario RPG to the mysteriousness of the worlds of Final Fantasy, some game elements just never change in their allure.
-Despite the current young generation of predominantly apathetic dweebs who cast out the golden age of gaming, there are plenty of teens and young adults who strive to maintain the retro following.
+Despite the current young generation that typically dismisses the golden age of gaming, there are plenty of teens and young adults who strive to maintain the retro following.
 Some people even make their livings off of playing, reviewing, and discussing retro games.
 Retro games should be appreciated on an objective standpoint considering the time in which they were made – they may not be on par with the current gaming standards, but they sure as hell captivate audiences in a way that only retro games can.